spinnaker/spinnaker.github.io/setup/providers/docker-registry.md

 endpoint to programatically list all images available to your credentials.
-To make use of this, you need to enable the [Resource Manager API](https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview), so you don't need to worry about supplying repositories hand.
+To make use of this, you need to enable the [Resource Manager API](https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview), so you don't need to worry about supplying repositories by hand.
 However, providing credentials is not straight-forward.

 There are [two